ws-tang/ws-tang/README.md

 I am a full stack software engineer with extensive experience in software development in Java, JakartaEE/J2EE, and other things.

 As technologies envolve in the software development world, keeping up to date becomes critical.
-I use GitHub as my playground to try new things for me.
+I use GitHub as my playground to try new things.

 My current (private) project is on the JavaScript stack with REACT and Node.js.